5 Blogging Laws Every Blogger Must Obey (Updated Guide for 2022)

 When I first started blogging I basically ignored it for a couple of weeks and hoped it would go away.
 It did not.

-I am not going to frighten you any further because there are solutions to this.
-It does not take loads of time or money but it does need to be taken care of.
+There is not much need to stress since there are some very basic and easy-to-understand solutions to this.
+It does not take loads of time or money but it does need to be taken care of so you are on the right side of the law.

-Even if your website is not getting as much traffic as some other bloggers, you still need to be following certain rules.
-It is always better to be safe when it comes to something like this.
+Even if your website is not getting much traffic, you still need to be following certain rules.
+Here are some of them:

 Disclosure: Some of the links below are affiliate links.
 This means that if you buy a product or sign up via my affiliate link I would receive a commission.
 This is at no additional cost to you.
 I only recommend products I love and trust.